 the remuneration policy shall be disclosed to each member of the undertaking's staff.

-When establishing and applying the remuneration policy referred to in Article SG1 (l) for the categories of staff including the administrative, management or supervisory body, persons who effectively run the undertaking, holders of key functions and other categories of staff whose professional activities have a material impact on the undertaking’s risk profile, insurance and reinsurance undertakings shall comply with the following principles:
+Specific arrangements referred to in point (c) of paragraph 1c shall comply with the following principles:

 where remuneration schemes include both fixed and variable components, such components shall be balanced so that the fixed or guaranteed component represents a sufficiently high proportion of the total remuneration to avoid employees being overly dependent on the variable components and allowing the undertaking to operate a fully flexible bonus policy, including the possibility of paying no variable component;

 where variable remuneration is performance-related, the total amount of the variable remuneration is based on a combination of the assessment of the performance of the individual and of the business unit concerned and of the overall result of the undertaking or the group to which the undertakings belongs.
 The variable part of remuneration of the staff engaged in the functions referred to in Articles SG7 to SG10 shall be independent from the performance of the operational units and areas that are submitted to their control;